List of Hollyoaks characters introduced in 2020: Ripley Lennox

 Ripley Lennox, played by Ki Griffin, made their first appearance on 20 July 2020.
 Ripley is a stall-owner at the Cunningham's Grand Bazaar, and in their first appearance they attempt to help Yasmine Maalik (Haiesha Mistry) out of Tom Cunningham (Ellis Hollins) buying her a jumper she doesn't like by lying about the price.
 However, Tom still buys the item at the inflated price.
-No announcement was made of Ripley's casting, but it was announced on 9 August of that year that they were part of the regular cast.
-Alongside Tom and Yasmine, it was confirmed that Ripley would strike up friendships with Peri Lomax (Ruby O'Donnell) and Romeo Quinn (Owen Warner).
+No announcement was made of Ripley's casting, but it was announced on 10 August of that year that they were part of the regular cast.
 Actor Griffin was featured in a video on Hollyoaks social media in February 2021, in which they explained Ripley is non-binary and they would come out to their friends in upcoming scenes; the scenes were scheduled for February to coincide with LGBT History Month.
 Griffin stated Ripley being non-binary is "wonderful," since it provides representation to a previously unrepresented group of people.
 Griffin added it was "beautiful" a non-binary actor was portraying the role.